-Associate Professor: Voice, Chair of Voice Division
+Associate Professor: Voice

-Recent Student Accomplishments:
+Selected Student Accomplishments:

 - Christine Killian, MM: Mill City Summer Opera Studio Artist, Regional Classical Singer Competition Third Place Winner, Winner of University of Minnesota 2015 Concerto Competition

-- Zachary Colby, DMA: member of Cantus
+- Zachary Colby, DMA: Assistant Professor of Voice, University of Nebraska Omaha; member of Cantus